 There’s a news section too that brings the latest scientific thinking on plant-based diets – which is the only current sustainable diet that is super healthy and protective against a number of (non-infectious) diseases.

-However, when (like me) you’re passionate about something, there’s always the risk of what we call confirmation bias – the practice of looking for science to back up a personal belief or mode of thinking.
+There’s always the risk of what we call confirmation bias – the practice of looking for science to back up a personal belief or mode of thinking.
 So be aware that we are only presenting evidence in favour of plant-based diets.